TirsvadCLI/Linux.ServerSetup/README.md

 # Linux Server Setup
 This script aimed goal is to set up a complete web server environment.
+Script can be run from a local system with internet access to server.

 ## Requirement
 Debian or Ubuntu fresh install.
 Other Linux distribution may be added.

+###
+We depend on following packages to be installed

+yq - a lightweight and portable command-line YAML processor, se more at https://github.com/mikefarah/yq/#install

+	snap install yq

 ## Installation

-### First needed packages
-yq to parse settings that is stored as YAML

-### Get it
+### How to get this

 	curl -o ServerSetup.tar -L https://github.com/TirsvadCLI/Linux.ServerSetup/tarball/master
-	mkdir -p ServerSetup && tar xpvf ServerSetup.tar -C "ServerSetup" --strip-components=1 cd ServerSetup
+	mkdir -p ServerSetup && tar xpvf ServerSetup.tar -C "ServerSetup" --strip-components=1

+In configuration file you make your changes

+	cd ServerSetup
+	cp conf/settings.default.yaml conf/settings.yaml
+	nano conf/settings.yaml

+When you are ready to do the setup of server

 	./install.sh

 ## Tools